nearform/the-fastify-workshop/deck.md

 # Step 10: Hooks

-- In this step we're going to build on step 9 by using a fastify hook with our decorator for the protected route.
+- In this step we're going to build on the previous step by using a fastify hook with our decorator for the protected route

 https://www.fastify.io/docs/latest/Hooks/